kjiwa/bottle-example/README.md

 ### Running the Server with a Hosting Provider

 There are many ways you can deploy the server to a hosting provider.
 We will be using [Heroku](https://www.heroku.com/), a platform provider, because it is free and because they provide a simple way to deploy code from GitHub.

-To deploy your service, simply click the "Deploy to Heroku" button at the top of this document.
+To deploy your service, simply click the [Deploy to Heroku](https://heroku.com/deploy) button at the top of this document.
+You will be directed to Heroku where you can optionally enter an application name.
+A name will be automatically generated for you if you leave this field blank.
+Click "Deploy for Free" and then "View App".

 You will need to take note of the URL of your project.
 You can find the app name from your Heroku dashboard -- usually it will have the form http://your-app-name.herokuapp.com/.

+You may wish to follow Heroku's [GitHub Integration](https://devcenter.heroku.com/articles/github-integration) steps.
+This will cause Heroku to automatically update your app with changes you make in GitHub.

 #### Infrastructure as a Service